-The Electric Company of Santiago de Cuba promises only 5 hours of electricity per day: "It could be less."
+Electric Company of Santiago de Cuba promises only 5 hours of power a day: "It could be less."

-The Electric Company of Santiago de Cuba guarantees 5 hours of electricity per day, but warns that this could be reduced due to the crisis in the National Electric System.
-This situation creates uncertainty and power outages.
+The Electric Company of Santiago de Cuba guarantees 5 hours of electricity daily but warns that this could be reduced due to the crisis in the National Electric System.
+The situation creates uncertainty and power outages.

 Apagón en Santiago de Cuba © Facebook / Ingeniero Vera